econode/ESP32_Steamliner_shifter/README.md

 Connect to ESP32 WiFi access point, default name "AutoShifter".
 Captive portal should redirect to 192.168.4.1 ,if not manually enter http://192.168.4.1 into your browser.

+The gear "up" / "down" buttons simulate the hardware buttons on the ESP32 including timing, IE the period of time the button is held.

-Note debug messages are outputed to the USB/Serial port @ 115,200 baud.
+Note: debug messages are outputed to the USB/Serial port @ 115,200 baud.

 **Screenshot from SmartPhone**